wvlet/airframe/docs/airframe-rpc.md

 case class GreeterResponse(message:String)
 ```

 While [gRPC](https://grpc.io/) has been a popular approach for building RPC services, its ecosystem often uses [ProtocolBuffers](https://developers.google.com/protocol-buffers/docs/overview) for defining data structures and RPC methods.
 To start using gRPC in Scala, we need to bridge the gap between ProtocolBuffers and Scala (e.g., [ScalaPB](https://scalapb.github.io/)). gRPC itself, however, is a data-format agnostic framework.
-So, in order to use Scala naturally for RPC, we extended gRPC to support JSON (plain text) or MessagePack (a compact binary alternative of JSON) so that we can create RPC services without introducing ProtocolBuffers.
+So, in order to use Scala naturally for gRPC, we extended gRPC to support  MessagePack (a compact binary alternative of JSON) and [airframe-codec](airframe-codec.md) so that we can create RPC services without introducing ProtocolBuffers.

 Airframe RPC also supports building HTTP/1 services backed by [Finagle](https://twitter.github.io/finagle/) as well as efficient HTTP/2-based streaming services with [gRPC](https://grpc.io/).
 Supporting both HTTP/1 and HTTP/2 is important because gRPC heavily uses HTTP/2 features, but HTTP/1-based web clients including web browsers still don't fully support HTTP/2.

 In 2020, Scala.js, which can compile Scala code into JavaScript, finally [became 1.0.0 after 7 years of development](https://www.scala-js.org/news/2020/02/25/announcing-scalajs-1.0.0/).
-This also has paved a way for using Scala both for servers (Scala JVM) and clients (Scala.js).
+This also has paved a way for using Scala both for servers (Scala JVM) and clients (Scala.js with Ajax call with HTTP/1).
 We explored the approach for using Scala's functional interfaces as RPC endpoint definitions, and successfully created Airframe RPC, which works both for Scala JVM and Scala.js, on top of [technology stack of 20+ Airframe modules](index.md).

 Although Airframe RPC is a relatively new project started at March 2020 inside [Arm Treasure Data](https://www.treasuredata.com/), this project has proved various advantages.
 For example: